 Unfortunately, I couldn’t hang around too long, time was of the essence and I wanted to end up at the Colosseum!
 Next for me was the Roman Forum which was around 25 minutes away.
-In usual style I didn’t walk along the main roads, I meandered my way around various streets, ended up in a flower market followed by a very pretty orange street, and then popping out into more smaller, much quieter residential areas.
+In usual style I didn’t walk along the main roads, I meandered my way around various streets and ended up in a gorgeous flower market.
 I did have to backtrack at one point though, back to the flower market, and then onto the Forum (through some more lovely narrow walkways and even past some ancient ruins!).

 The Forum for me is one of the most fascinating places in the world, but if you know me, you know I am obsessed with history.
 This is not a place for those who tire hearing about a time before they were born, this is quite literally thousands of years of dramatic history standing right in front of you.
 The ruins you see here were once grand public buildings and the centre of the city, there was also a large market space and was simply known as the Forum.